The complete guide to building a sales pipeline

 • A sales funnel is about leads: The funnel includes the stages in the buying process your potential buyers move through before becoming customers.

-6 Stages of a sales pipeline
+6 stages of a sales pipeline

 Let's say you're running a digital marketing agency that specializes in helping small businesses improve their online presence.
 Your goal is to find potential clients who are interested in your services.
-To generate leads, you might employ the following strategy:
+To generate leads, you might employ the following strategies:

-Lead qualification
+2.Lead qualification

 Qualifying a lead is another way of “finding out if a potential customer will buy.”
-This is a crucial step in the sales process; you don’t want your salespeople wasting time and energy on a sales prospect who is unlikely to buy.
+This is a crucial step in the sales pipeline; you don’t want your salespeople wasting time and energy on a sales prospect who is unlikely to buy.
 To find the right buyer, you’ll need to find out a few things:

 • Can your product solve the buyer’s pain points?

-• Can your prospect actually afford your solution?
+• Can your prospect afford your solution?

 • Does your contact have purchasing power, or should you be talking to their boss?

-A couple of the most common examples of lead qualification methods include lead scoring and the BANT framework:
+A couple of the most common examples of lead qualification methods include lead scoring and the BANT framework (Budget, Authority, Need, Timeline):

 • Budget: You determine whether the lead has the financial capacity to purchase your software.